storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 The list of provided motivations is not meant to be exhaustive, but covers many of those found in literature.

 As with many other controls, you can modify the motivations listed to suit your own needs and interests.
-See "Customizing StoryBuilder" for details.
+See "Customizing StoryCAD" for details.

 Goal